Guide to Visit Namche Bazaar – Everything You Need To Know

-It has uneven ground, and rocky paths, and is open to the weather and other natural elements.
+It has uneven ground and rocky paths, and it is open to the weather and other natural elements.
 So, if you want to hike or trek in the area, we strongly suggest that you hire a guide or join a group trek.

 Cultural and historical sites in Namche Bazaar

 Namche Bazaar is a Sherpa village in Nepal.
 It is in the Khumbu region and has a lot of history and culture.
 When you go to Namche Bazaar, you can check out the local monasteries.
 They show you how the Sherpas practice their religion and spirituality.

 Namche Bazaar also has a lot of traditional Sherpa homes and buildings that show off the region’s unique architecture and building styles.